shayan-ghzl/ng-gorilla/projects/ng-gorilla/file-input/file-input.md

-`<mat-file-input>` is a form control for uploading files, similar to the native `<input type="file">` element.
+`<grl-file-input>` is a form control for uploading files, similar to the native `<input type="file">` element.
 It is designed to work inside of a [`<mat-form-field>`](https://material.angular.io/components/form-field/overview) element.
 See [the documentation for